 - Will masks be provided to the Alvernia community?

 The university has purchased 3,000 Alvernia branded masks that will be distributed to the student and employees during the first few days of the fall 2020 semester.
 In addition, the Alvernia has purchased 1,000 non branded cloth masks and 20,000 disposable masks for use by Alvernia students, faculty and staff.

 Will students, faculty and staff be required to take their temperature every day?
+(UPDATED 8.19.20)

 The Alvernia Pandemic Response Team may issue requirements for situations where students, employees, and approved visitors must have their temperature checked by an Alvernia representative before participating in an activity or entering a University-owned space.
 Examples include university-sponsored intercollegiate athletic activities and in certain lab activities.